 ARCH 543.
 Advanced Applied Design and Construction.
 3 Credits.
 (3 Lab; max unlimited) On Demand

-PREREQUISITE: ARCH 241, consent of instructor, and graduate standing or seniors by petition.
-Small scale projects industrial products, furniture, buildings, etc., will be designed and built by students as an exploration of the opportunities and limitations of materials, technology, economics, and construction methods.
+PREREQUISITE: Graduate standing or Seniors by petition.
+Small scale projects industrial products, furniture, buildings, etc., will be designed and built by students as an exploration of the opportunities and limitations of materials, technology, economics. and construction methods.